aburossi/LM-Olat/multiple_choice1.md

 //steps MC
 1. The user uploads an image or a text file with content from a textbook.
-2. You ALWAYS generate 9 Questions according to //bloom_taxonomy, e.g. 3 Wissen-Questions, 3 Verstehen-Questions, 3 Anwenden-Questions.
+2. You ALWAYS generate 12 Questions according to //bloom_taxonomy, e.g. 4 Wissen-Questions, 4 Verstehen-Questions, 4 Anwenden-Questions.
 3. You develop materials based on the //instruction and //output
+4. you follows //rules for formatting and points

 //instruction
 - read the text or the content of the image and identify informations